-Year Frequenc Statutory SUMMATIVE ASSESSMENT Reported Stored Group У Reception At the beginning of the year No Baseline Assessment Traditionally teacher make assessments using the assessment strands in the guidance material for the Development Matters in the Early Years Foundation Stage.
-Internally Governors Class & School Assess- ment file Individual pupil file At the end of the academic year.
-Yes Early Years Foundation Stage Profile (EYFSP) which is based on the teacher's ongoing assessments and observations in the following areas: The Prime Areas of Learning: Communication and language Physical development Personal, social and emotional development The Specific Areas of Learning: Literacy Maths Understanding of the world Expressive arts and design Characteristics of Effective Learning: Playing and exploring Active Learning Creating and thinking critically There are 17 ELGs (Early Learning Goals) together with a short narrative describing the child's three characteristics of effective learning.
-For each ELG, teachers must judge whether a child is meeting the level of development expected at the end of Reception year ('expected' = 2), exceeding this level ('exceeding' = 3) or not yet reaching this level ('emerging = 1) Parents receive this information.
-Schools are assessed on the number of children achieving a Good Level of Development (GLD).
-This is defined as the those that reach an 'expected' level of development in: ELGs in the prime areas of learning (personal, Internally Governors Local Authority DfE Parents Class & School Assessment file Individual pupil file
+Year Group Frequenc y Statutory SUMMATIVE ASSESSMENT Reported Stored Reception At the beginning of the year No Baseline Assessment Traditionally teacher make assessments using the assessment strands in the guidance material for the Development Matters in the Early Years Foundation Stage.
+Internally Governors Class & School Assess- ment file At the end of the academic year.
+Yes Early Years Foundation Stage Profile (EYFSP) which is based on the teacher's ongoing assessments and observations in the following areas: Internally Governors Local pupil file Class & School Assess- ment file The Prime Areas of Learning: Communication and language Physical development Personal, social and emotional development Authority DfE Parents Individual pupil file The Specific Areas of Learning: Literacy Maths Understanding of the world Expressive arts and design Characteristics of Effective Learning: Playing and exploring Active Learning Creating and thinking critically